sktime/enhancement-proposals/steps/08_benchmarking/step.md

 ```

 ## Discussion and comparison of alternative solutions
-1. Option 1 - Expand the task object
+1. Option 1 - Expand the task and strategy objects

    The current design allows to easly add new task objects.
 If we want to solve the forecasting problem only we can simply use the current design to write a new forecasting task, for example: